IvayloBochev/pixabay/README.md

 # how to use
 Sign in with your email or create an account in the sign up section.
 You'll receive an account verification email.
-After signup you are also signed in and redirected to the search page.
+After signup you redirected to the login page.

 You can now use the image search in the main page.